 - Documentaries that capture all the facets of your cause

-- Photos that capture the important milestones, goals, and dreams of your cause
+- Photos that capture the critical milestones, goals, and dreams of your cause

 One note: you want your content to be shareable.
 This allows supporters to share your content with others and increase awareness for your cause.

-Visual content is not the only way to achieve this.
-Music, podcasts, and books are also powerful tools for sharing your message and mission.
+Visual content is one of many ways to achieve this.
+Music, podcasts, and books are powerful tools for sharing your message and mission.

 7. Stir Up Excitement

-One of the best ways to stir up excitement is to involve participants in a challenge.
+One of the best ways to stir excitement is to involve participants in a challenge.
 Pro golfer Chris Kennedy set a chain of events in motion that caused great publicity for the ALS Association.
-The ice bucket challenge in 2014 brought record donations to the ALS Association that enabled them to assist with medical bills and further research.
+The ice bucket challenge in 2014 brought record donations to the ALS Association, enabling them to assist with medical bills and further research.

 What to Say When Asking for Donations